yincheng/machine_learning_projects/README.md

-# machine_learning_projects
+# Machine Learning Projects
-Repository for various ML-related experiments
+This is my respository for various mini ML-related projects I worked on.